 Here, we reveal stories about collection through the developing field of data visualization, which seeks meaning in sets of data through graphical representations.

-The Menneske Pyramide [Human Pyramid], painted by the Danish artist Harald Rudyard Engman in Copenhagen in 1941, depicts a pyramid made up of masses of people from ancient times to the present.
+The Menneske Pyramide [Human Pyramid], painted in 1941 by the Danish artist Harald Rudyard Engman, depicts a pyramid made up of masses of people from ancient times to the present.
 Engman filled the painting with hidden political messages and social commentary, often in the form of Denmark's mythological and historical figures.
-This interface allows you to explore the painting at very high resolution and see annotations explaining the work's complex meanings.
-If you recognize scenes in the painting you can add further annotations to this fascinating work.
+Explore the painting down to its finest detail and add annotations explaining the work's complex meanings.

 Interactive exploration of images in the gallery using a tablet-based image zooming and annotation software.

 From serious to seriously silly, assorted animations rendered of mechanical postcards and books.

 An initial experiement in creating 3d models of collection items using photogrametry.

 Drag and drop images selected from our collection to make a scene.
 Backdrops and more selections of stickers are coming soon!

 Fresh Data for your ideas factory!
 Give your web site or app the power of The Wolfsonian with access to the open Application Programming Interface (API) for our digital collection.